Ekati Diamond Mine: Geology

-Diamonds at the Ekati site are found in 45- to 62-million-year-old kimberlite pipes (Creaser et al., 2004) of the Lac de Gras kimberlite field, most of which lie underneath shallow lakes.
+Diamonds at the Ekati site are found in 62–45 million-year-old kimberlite pipes (Creaser et al., 2004) of the Lac de Gras kimberlite field, most of which lie underneath shallow lakes.

 Mining and marketing

 Between 1998 and 2009, the mine has produced 40000000 carat of diamonds out of six open pits.
 As the high grade ore close to surface was depleted, development was completed to access the ore utilizing underground methods.
 The mine's current annual production is estimated to be approximately 7500000 carat of diamonds.

 There are numerous options to extend the mine life at Ekati through 2028 including continuation of Misery underground at depth, evaluation alternatives for expansion at Point Lake, transforming Sable to an underground operation following open pit completion, exploring Fox as an underground opportunity and maximizing resources in the Fox stockpile.
 In addition, the underwater remote mining provides additional opportunities to extract diamonds through kimberlite pipes with a trial that will start at Lynx pit in 2025.